Information Systems, Associate of Science Degree (A.S.)

 PROGRAM CORE

-ITS 100 Hardware Technology Fundamentals
+ITS100 Hardware Technology Fundamentals

-ITS 210 Network System Services
+ITS260 Network System Services

 Network Information Services provide the structure for authenticating and authorizing users at work.
 This course prepares students to manage and administer these services in a Windows domain environment.
 Topics include Active Directory, Group Policy, File Services, DNS, Remote Access Management, Server Management, and many other supporting services.

-ITS 240 Cyber Security Fundamentals
+CYBR205 Cyber Security Fundamentals

-PMT 255 Project Management
+PMT255 Project Management

 Students will learn project planning, scheduling, budgeting, and risk management techniques.
 This course covers industry-standard project management tools and best practices.
 By the end of the course, students will be able to create project plans and manage resources effectively.